areeseb/areeseb.github.io/resume.markdown

 _Spatial Data Engineer/Scientist_

-* Developed scalable Python-based modeling, cleaning, and ingestion/integration script for varied spatial (vector/raster) data sources, using a number of open-source spatial data libraries such as GeoPandas, GDAL, Fiona, Shapely, etc.
+* Developed scalable Python-based modeling, cleaning, and ingestion/integration scripts for varied spatial (vector/raster) data sources, using a number of open-source spatial data libraries such as GeoPandas, GDAL, Fiona, Shapely, etc.

-* Integrated two large (100k+ features) statewide public lands datasets (COMaP, CORTEX) into an existing database by developing a novel map matching heuristic algorithm to merge similar lines/polygons.
+* Integrated two large (100k+ features) statewide public lands datasets (COMaP, CORTEX) into an existing database by developing a map matching heuristic algorithm to merge similar lines/polygons.

 * Deployed a containerized Postgres/PostGIS based dynamic tile server to provide near real-time visualization of a spatial table with over 500K features, and configured a reverse proxy cache to reduce database load by up to 300x.